×

 Always talk to your doctor before changing your medication.

 Although bipolar disorder is a lifelong diagnosis, by following a treatment plan, you can control your mood swings and other symptoms.
-Bipolar disorder is typically treated with medicines and psychological counselling (psychotherapy).
+Bipolar disorder is typically treated with medicines and psychological counseling (psychotherapy).

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.